 From their wild ancestors, today’s domestic goats have inherited a genetic aptitude for climbing.
 A caprine’s sure-footed nature means they enjoy climbing — not only to explore, but to establish hierarchy among themselves.
 In the absence of sheer rocky ledges, your car’s roof, a fence ledge, or your bent-over back could act as the next best thing.

 Are goats smart?
 Yes, and due to their intelligence, caprines are easily bored and inclined to get into trouble without suitable distraction.
 How many goat owners have looked out the window to see their goats walking calmly along the tops of their fences?
 Goats are hard enough on enclosures as it is.
-Playgrounds distract caprines away from damaging infrastructure by providing them with somewhere besides fences (or your bent-over back) to direct their energy and curiosity.
+Playgrounds and goat climbing structures distract caprines away from damaging infrastructure by providing them with somewhere besides fences (or your bent-over back) to direct their energy and curiosity.